Visit Petra Like Indiana Jones: 1 Day in Petra

 Visiting Petra is not free, you need to buy a ticket in order to access the site.
 Entrance fee tickets to Petra can be purchased at the visitor centre and prices differ depending on whether you are a foreigner or a local, and how many days you plan on visiting Petra.
 Prices also depend on whether you are actually staying in Petra, or have just come for a day trip from a neighbouring country (ie Israel).

-At the time this article was written, the 1-day ticket to Petra (for those staying in Jordan) is 50 Jordanian Dinar, which is equal to approximately $70 USD.
+At the time this article was written, the 1-day ticket to Petra (for those staying in Jordan) is 50 Jordanian Dinar (as of April 2025).
 Current Petra entrance fees for all tickets can be found here.

 The Petra entrance fee can be purchased by cash or credit card.
 You may be asked for ID when purchasing your ticket so you’ll probably want to bring your passport with you as well.